 The keyframe management step ensures that the original pose tessellation stays constant and no more than one keyframe represents the same space bin.
 During the keyframe adaptation step described in Section 3.3, keyframe poses are updated and some keyframes may have shifted from their original poses.
 The keyframe management goes through each tesselation bin from our view-based model and check if more than one keyframe pose is the region of that bin.
 If this is the case, then the keyframe with the lowest variance is kept while all the other keyframes are removed from the model.
-This process improves the Algorithm 3 Iterative Normal Flow Constraint Given the current frame I_t , a base frame (I_s, x_s) and the internal camera calibration for both images, returns the pose-change measurement y_s^t between both frames and its associated covariance $\Lambda{y_s^t}$.
+This process improves the performance of our GAVAM framework by compacting the view-based model.